 An accountant will focus on the bigger financial picture and use your financial data to help and advise you, making sure you meet your legal responsibilities.
 They can also make predictions and recommendations, so you’ll know how to move forward and when to spend or cut back.

-You might need one more than the other.
-You might need both.
-The sooner you hire them, the sooner you can feel more confident about cash flow.
+Depending on your business situation and current employees, you might need one more than the other.
+Or you might even need an in-house finance leader if your operations are expanding.
+Either way, the sooner you hire, the sooner you can feel more confident about cash flow.

-Business owners can often feel helpless when clients don’t pay up.
-Over a quarter of SMEs dealing with late payments have paid their own suppliers late, and 28% of business owners have even cut their own salary to make up for it.
+Small business owners can often feel helpless when clients don’t pay up.
+Over a quarter of SMEs dealing with late payments have paid their own suppliers late, and 28% of business owners have even cut their own salary to offset restricted cash flow.